-Tenancy Deposit Schemes were introduced by the government under the Housing Act 2004 to protect deposits paid by tenants.
+Under the Housing Act 2004, the government is introducing Tenancy Deposit Schemes to protect deposits paid by tenants.
 This came into force on April 6th 2007.
 All deposits paid in relation to any Assured Shorthold Tenancy Agreement made on or after this date must be safeguarded by a scheme that is approved by the government.